More support to help parents help their son or daughter beat an eating disorder

 Gürze-Salucore Resource Catalogue’s “ED Matters” podcast

 Gürze-Salucore has articles on eating disorders, it review books (including mine and publishes a catalogue of US care providers.
 You should not assume that everything there is up to date or top quality- for instance there are books in there about eating disorders coming from the relationship with fathers!
 However there’s lots of great stuff too.
-So far I have only listened to some of the company’s podcast, ED Matters.
+I regularly listen to the company’s podcast, ED Matters.
 I have heard fantastic stuff as well as the odd thing that made me flinch.

 Find support from other parents